khalilnazari/nextjs-starter/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+To see the result open [http://localhost:3000](http://localhost:3000) with your browser.

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.